apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**‘Polio Paul,’ who spent most of the past 70 years in an iron lung, dies at 78**
+**Russia election: Stage-managed vote will give Putin another term**

-You can read more about it [here](https://www.cnn.com/2024/03/13/health/paul-alexander-polio-iron-lung/index.html).
+You can read more about it [here](https://www.bbc.com/news/world-europe-68543919).

 ## Requirements
 - Python 3.8